-All degree programs at Holy Apostles College and Seminary are accredited by the Commission on Institutions of Higher Education of the New England Comission of Higher Education and approved by the State of Connecticut Office of Higher Education (CTOHE).
+All degree programs, undergraduate and graduate, at Holy Apostles College and Seminary are accredited by the Commission on Institutions of Higher Education of the New England Comission of Higher Education (NECHE) and approved and accredited by the State of Connecticut Office of Higher Education (CTOHE).
 All graduate degree programs are accredited by the Commission on Accrediting of the Association of Theological Schools.

-Since 1998, the Master of Arts in Philosophy and Master of Arts in Theology programs have been approved for 100% online delivery.
+Since 1998, the Master of Arts in Philosophy and Master of Arts in Theology programs have been approved by CTOHE and NECHE for 100% online delivery.
 In the summer of 2014, CTOHE approved all undergraduate programs for 100% online delivery.
-Also in the summer of 2014, Holy Apostles received Associate Membership in the Association of Theological Schools (ATS).
+Also in the summer of 2014, Holy Apostles College and Seminary was granted Associate Membership in the Association of Theological Schools (ATS).
 In March of 2016, the school was granted reaffirmation of accreditation for a ten-year period by the New England Association of Schools and Colleges (now the New England Commission of Higher Education, NECHE).
 In June of 2017, the school was granted initial accreditation for a five-year period by ATS.

-Using an assessment grid to aggregate the data we’re receiving, we will ask two things:
+Using an assessment grid to aggregate the data we’re receiving across the program, we will ask two things:

 In addition to our using an outcomes alignment indicator to monitor the effectiveness of our programs, we are also developing for that purpose “a variety of quantitative and qualitative methods and direct and indirect measures to understand the experiences and learning outcomes of its students, employing external perspectives including, as appropriate, benchmarks and peer comparisons” (NECHE Standard 8, Section 8.5) in order to ensure that we are meeting our student learning outcomes while providing for student achievement and success.

 Some measures readily available to us are as follows: